AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/chatbot-behavior.md

         <p>V1 closes WP1 and comes back to WP1 2 days later</p>
       </td>
       <td>
-        <p>D1 should automatically be shown to V1 as they have already met the trigger criteria during the previous session</p>
+        <p>D1 will automatically be shown to V1 as they have already met the trigger criteria during the previous session</p>
-        <p>The same logic should apply to "Time on Page" and "page scroll percentage"</p>
+        <p>The same logic will apply to "Time on Page" and "page scroll percentage"</p>
       </td>
       <td>
-        <p>The trigger count for D1 should be increased by 1</p>
+        <p>The trigger count for D1 will be increased by 1</p>
         <p>After return, no action to be taken</p>
       </td>
     </tr>